 Many people consider gardening a thing of the past; Visions of backbreaking labor or dripping sweat may come to mind.
-Few holes for garden plants can improve one's life.
+A few holes for garden plants can improve one's life.

-Working in the garden can prove therapeutic for arthritis, fibromyalgia, depression, and a host of other disorders.
+Working in the garden can prove therapeutic for arthritis, fibromyalgia, depression, and other disorders.
 Gardening provides a way to participate in needed exercise without overexerting the muscles.

 Gardening Tips 101

-Secondly, design a garden with any special needs or disabilities.
+Secondly, design a garden for any special needs or disabilities.
 A heightened raised garden is the perfect fit for someone struggling with arthritis in the knees.
-A selection of bright and colorful flowers around the edge of the house is lovely for those dealing with depression or anxiety.
+A selection of bright and colorful flowers around the house's edge is lovely for those dealing with depression or anxiety.

 Finally, consider garden goals.
 If a beautiful, tasteful garden is desired, pick luscious flowers and shrubbery.
 If produce is desired, a simple vegetable garden can be the perfect fit and gives the added benefit of yielding tangible, edible results.
 Gardens can be designed both for beauty and produce as well, primarily since some flowers serve to ward off unwanted bugs from some vegetable plants.

-Gardening is soothing and therapeutic for both the average homeowner and those who have arthritis, depression, or other conditions.
+Gardening is soothing and therapeutic for the average homeowner and those with arthritis, depression, or other conditions.